Canon 1D Mark II N vs Pentax K-5

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the 1D Mark II N and the K-5 have been discontinued, but can regularly be found used on eBay.
 The 1D Mark II N was replaced by the Canon 1D Mark III, while the K-5 was followed by the Pentax K-5 II.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Pentax websites.

 Review summary: Canon 1D Mark II N vs Pentax K-5